Hajj and Umrah 2022 Vaccination Requirements

-Meningococcal Meningitis: Visitors arriving for Umrah or pilgrimage (Hajj) or seasonal work must submit a vaccination certificate with the quadrivalent (ACYW135) vaccine against meningitis issued no more than three years and no less than ten days before arrival in Saudi Arabia.
+Meningococcal Meningitis: Visitors arriving for Umrah, Hajj, or seasonal work must submit a vaccination certificate with the quadrivalent (ACYW135) vaccine against meningitis issued no more than three years and no less than ten days before arrival in Saudi Arabia.
 The BMC journal published a study in March 2022: Disease transmission and mass gatherings: a case study on meningococcal infection during Hajj.

-Polio: All travelers arriving from polio-endemic countries and re-established transmission countries should receive one dose of oral polio vaccine (regardless of age and vaccination status).
+Polio: All visitors from polio-endemic countries and re-established transmission countries should receive one dose of oral polio vaccine (regardless of age and vaccination status).
 Proof of polio vaccination at least six weeks before departure is required for visitors from polio-endemic and re-established transmission countries to apply for an entry visa for Saudi Arabia, and travelers will also receive one dose of OPV at border points on arrival in Saudi Arabia.
 The exact requirements are valid for travelers from recently endemic countries at high risk of re-importation of poliovirus.
-Irrespective of previous immunization history, all visitors under 15 years arriving in Saudi Arabia will also receive one dose of OPV at border points.
+In addition, irrespective of previous immunization history, all visitors under 15 years arriving in Saudi Arabia will also receive one dose of OPV at border points.

 Hajj and Umrah Apps for 2022

-The Saudi government announced various e-Services available through the online platform Muqeem: extending exit/re-entry visas for residents outside the Kingdom, renewing iqamas for residents outside the Kingdom.
+The Saudi government announced various e-Services available through the online platform Muqeem: extending exit/re-entry visas for residents outside the Kingdom and renewing iqamas for residents outside the Kingdom.
 In addition, the General Authority of Civil Aviation clarified COVID-19 vaccination is a requirement.

-As the Saudi Arabian Government is keen to preserve the health and safety of citizens and residents within its soil from the risk of the spread of novel SARS-CoV-2 coronavirus; The Saudi Data and Artificial Intelligence Authority (SDAIA) developed the Tawakkalna App to support the government efforts aimed at countering the Covid-19 pandemic.
-Additionally, the Tawakkalna App facilitates the issuance of movement permits electronically during the curfew period for government and private sector employees, as well as individuals, in cooperation with the Ministry of Health and all relevant authorities.
+Additionally, the Saudi Data and Artificial Intelligence Authority (SDAIA) developed the Tawakkalna App to support the government's efforts to counter the Covid-19 pandemic.
+The Tawakkalna App facilitates the issuance of movement permits electronically during the curfew period for government and private sector employees and individuals in cooperation with the MOH and all relevant authorities.
 And the Eatmarna app enables pilgrims to plan their trips and contributes to accelerating the procedures for issuing Hajj and Umrah visas.
 Learn about the Saudi Visa Bio app.

 Ministry Of Hajj and Umrah Vision